 Travelling has always been a passion of mine.
-In the 10 years since I developed depression, my illness has certainly gotten its hands dirty interfering in my travel plans and hopping along for the ride.
-In 2007, I had planned to do an organized tour across China, Mongolia, and Russia with… Continue reading Travelling with depression as a carry-on
+Since I got sick, travelling with depression means my illness gets its hands dirty interfering in my travel plans and hopping along for the ride.
+So much for trip cancellation insurance In 2007, I had planned to do an organized tour across China, Mongolia, and Russia with… Continue reading Travelling with Depression as a Carry-On